-Office: Still Hall
+Office: Still Hall Telephone: 2600

-The College of Business Administration offers c urricula leading to the degree of Bachelor of Science in Business Administration, the Master of Business Administration, the Associate of Science degree in business administration, and the Associate of Science degree in paralegal business studies.
+The College of Business Administration offers curricula leading to the degree of Bachelor of Science in Business Administration, the Master of Business Administration, the Associate of Science degree in business administration, and the Associate of Science degree in legal business studies.
 The College of Business Administration also offers minor programs in international business, economics, and business administration for non-business majors.
 The description below is concerned mainly with the undergraduate curriculum.
-For full information concerning the M.B.A. program, refer to the Graduate Catalog and the Master of Business Administration bulletin, which may be obtained from the College of Business Administration, Clarion University, Clarion, PA 16214.
-The description of the Associate of Science degree program is found on pages
+For full information concerning the M.B.A. program, refer to the Graduate Catalog and the Master of Business Administration bulletin, which may be obtained from the College of Business Administration, 840 Wood Street, Clarion University, Clarion, PA 16214-1232.
+The descriptions of the Associate of Science degree programs are found on pages 131-134.